zowe/docs-site/docs/user-guide/ze-usage.md

 * **Rename USS files**: You can rename specified USS files.
 * **Download, edit, and upload existing USS files**: You can instantly pull USS files from the mainframe, edit them and upload back.
 * **Create and delete USS files and directories**: Enables you to easily create and delete both USS files and directories.
-* **View and access multiple profiles simultaneously**: Enables to work with USS files from multiple profiles.
+* **View and access multiple profiles simultaneously**: Enables you to work with USS files from multiple profiles.

 #### View Unix System Services (USS) files